DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Background

-\textbf{Hybrid quantum--classical workloads and variational training.} Near-term quantum devices operate in the \emph{Noisy Intermediate-Scale Quantum} (NISQ) regime, where limited qubit counts and noise constrain executable circuit width and depth \cite{Preskill2018NISQ}.
-A prevalent approach in this regime is the \emph{variational quantum algorithm} (VQA), which couples a parameterised quantum circuit with a classical optimiser \cite{Peruzzo2014VQE,Cerezo2021VQA,Moll2018QST,Kandala2017HardwareEffVQE}.
-This hybrid loop underpins much of quantum machine learning (QML), including parameterised quantum models~\cite{Biamonte2017QML,Mitarai2018QCL} and kernel-style feature maps \cite{Havlicek2019QFeature}.
-For learning tasks with classical data, practical feasibility often depends as much on data access patterns and estimator variance as on the expressivity of the quantum model \cite{Huang2021PowerOfData}.
+Near-term quantum devices operate in the \emph{Noisy Intermediate-Scale Quantum} (NISQ) regime, where limited qubit counts and noise constrain executable circuit width and depth~\cite{Preskill2018NISQ}.
+A prevalent approach in this regime is the \emph{variational quantum algorithm} (VQA), which couples a parameterised quantum circuit with a classical optimiser~\cite{Peruzzo2014VQE,Cerezo2021VQA,Moll2018QST,Kandala2017HardwareEffVQE}.
+This hybrid loop underpins much of quantum machine learning (QML), including parameterised quantum models~\cite{Biamonte2017QML,Mitarai2018QCL} and kernel-style feature maps~\cite{Havlicek2019QFeature}.
+For learning tasks with classical data, practical feasibility often depends as much on data access patterns and estimator variance as on the expressivity of the quantum model~\cite{Huang2021PowerOfData}.

 From a systems perspective, VQA training is dominated by repeated evaluation of expectation values and (often) gradients.
-Analytic gradient schemes such as the parameter-shift rule are attractive because they avoid finite-difference instability but still multiply circuit evaluations \cite{Schuld2019Gradients}.
-In addition, the optimisation landscape can be problematic (e.g., barren plateaus), which can increase the number of training iterations and amplify any per-iteration overheads \cite{McClean2018Barren,Cerezo2021VQA}.
-Consequently, end-to-end runtime is governed by a composition of quantum execution latency, the number of circuit evaluations required by the optimiser, and classical orchestration and post-processing costs \cite{Preskill2018NISQ,Cerezo2021VQA}.
+Analytic gradient schemes such as the parameter-shift rule are attractive because they avoid finite-difference instability but still multiply circuit evaluations~\cite{Schuld2019Gradients}.
+In addition, the optimisation landscape can be problematic (e.g., barren plateaus), which can increase the number of training iterations and amplify any per-iteration overheads~\cite{McClean2018Barren,Cerezo2021VQA}.
+Consequently, end-to-end runtime is governed by a composition of quantum execution latency, the number of circuit evaluations required by the optimiser, and classical orchestration and post-processing costs~\cite{Preskill2018NISQ,Cerezo2021VQA}.

 Noise and sampling error further complicate this picture.
-Error mitigation can improve estimator accuracy without full fault tolerance, but it typically adds additional circuit executions and classical processing steps \cite{Temme2017ErrorMitigation,Endo2021QEM}.
-The resulting workload is therefore \emph{estimator-heavy}: it comprises large numbers of small quantum jobs plus non-trivial classical aggregation, often executed in an interactive loop \cite{Endo2021QEM,Cerezo2021VQA}.
+Error mitigation can improve estimator accuracy without full fault tolerance, but it typically adds additional circuit executions and classical processing steps~\cite{Temme2017ErrorMitigation,Endo2021QEM}.
+The resulting workload is therefore \emph{estimator-heavy}: it comprises large numbers of small quantum jobs plus non-trivial classical aggregation, often executed in an interactive loop~\cite{Endo2021QEM,Cerezo2021VQA}.